MicrosoftDocs/entra-docs/docs/identity/authentication/howto-authentication-passwordless-deployment.md

 To enable Platform Credential for macOS;
 - Your Mac must have an operating system of at least macOS 13 Ventura (macOS 14 Sonoma is recommended)
-- The device must be MDM enrolled with SSO extension payload configured to support Platform Single Sign-On (PSSO) with the UserSecureEnclaveKey.
+- The device must be MDM enrolled with SSO extension payload configured to support Platform single sign-on (PSSO) with the UserSecureEnclaveKey.

 > [!NOTE]
 >